-Commercial bid analysis ensures that you get the best cost-effective deal for your project.
-The assessment is based on several project criteria: price analysis, delivery schedule, and proposed contractual terms and conditions.
+Commercial bid analysis helps you get the best cost-effective deal for your project.
+The assessment is based on several criteria, such as price analysis, delivery schedule, and proposed contractual terms and conditions.

-Details of extra costs such as insurance, customs, delivery fees, testing, and inspection charges are also identified.
-The evaluation team also evaluates retentions and terms of payment.
+The evaluation team also logs extra costs such as insurance, customs, delivery fees, testing, and inspection charges.
+They further evaluate retentions and terms of payment.

-The commercial evaluation of a project also assesses the social value.
-Social value is the term that describes additional benefits that a project brings to a community.
-In the past, projects only weighed quality and cost alone, but the social value has become an essential aspect of a successful bid in recent history.
+In addition to quality and cost, the commercial evaluation of a project also considers its social value.
+This term refers to the additional benefits a project brings to a community.
+In the past, only quality and cost were taken into account, but the social value has become an integral part of a successful bid.

-Some economic assessments of social value include how a contractor will create job growth in the local area, voluntary work, and training opportunities.
+Economic assessments of social value may include job growth in the local area, voluntary work, and training opportunities.

-After this tendering stage, the winning bid is awarded the contract before work commences.
+Once the tendering process is complete, the winning bid is awarded the contract, and work can begin.